-In 2017-2018 100% of students earned a score of 80% or above on identified assessments.
+Analysis: In 2017-2018 100% of students earned a score of 80% or above on identified assessments.
 These results indicate student learning and achievement is taking place at Acceptable or Target scores.
-The plan of action last year was to keep the goals and outcomes stable to have a greater baseline of data.
+The plan of action last year was to keep the goals and outcomes stable in order to have a greater baseline of data.
 As indicated previously, the Counseling Program is a 60-hour master's program; therefore, most classes are only offered once per year.
 The number of graduates per academic year typically range between 8-15.
 Therefore, multiple years of data are needed to have adequate sample sizes and statistical power in determining effects.

-The evidence for 2017-2018 indicates the COUN Program is achieving consistency within scores on these designated assessments.
+The evidence for Fall 2018 and Spring 2019 indicates the COUN Program is achieving consistency within scores on these designated assessments.
 This demonstrates program faculty are covering the designated CACREP standards in a defined and systematic manner that enhances student learning.
-For two academic years (i.e., 2016-2017, 2017-2018) students in the COUN Program have met the SLO.
-In anticipation of moving to CACREP's 2016 Standards, these assessments will be revisited and potentially reworked to incorporate current best-practice ideas and 2016 CACREP Standards.
+For three academic years (i.e., 2016-2017, 2017-2018, 2018-2019) students in the COUN Program have met the SLO.
+In anticipation of moving to CACREP's 2016 Standards, these assessments will be revisited and potentially reworked in order to incorporate current best-practice ideas and 2016 CACREP Standards.
 Therefore, faculty have identified an additional area of focus for the upcoming year: helping students thoroughly ground technique in their theory of choice.
 This focus will enhance student learning and allow the program faculty time to transition to the 2016 CACREP Standards.
 This action is detailed below.